Addiction management in the palm of your hand

 For Cianan, the experience this summer has been rewarding.
 She says, “When I first arrived in Canada, I didn’t know what to think.
 But now that I’m getting more involved in the research, the more I’m finding a sense of purpose and fulfilment.
 This research is so important and could really have an impact on people here in Vancouver, and in other places where there’s an overdose crisis.
 I’m so glad I came to Canada through Mitacs — this internship is the best thing I’ve ever done!”

 Mitacs thanks the Government of Canada and the Government of British Columbia for their support of the Globalink research internship in this story.
-Across Canada, the Globalink research internship program also receives support from the Government of Alberta, the Government of Quebec, the Government of Saskatchewan, and Research Manitoba.
+Across Canada, the Globalink research internship program also receives support from Alberta Innovates, the Government of New Brunswick, the Government of Newfoundland and Labrador, the Government of Nova Scotia, the Government of Ontario, the Government of Prince Edward Island, the Government of Quebec, the Government of Saskatchewan and Research Manitoba.

 In addition, Mitacs is pleased to work with the following international partners to support the Globalink research internship program: Universities Australia; Brazil's Universidade de Sao Paulo; the China Scholarship Council; Campus France; the German Academic Exchange Service; Mexico’s Secretariat of Public Education and Tecnológico de Monterrey; Saudi Arabia’s Ministry of Education; Tunisia’s Ministry of Higher Education and Scientific Research, and Mission Universitaire de Tunisie en Amerique du Nord; and the Ukrainian-Canadian Foundation of Taras Shevchenko.